-Please carefully read the information on this page, and use the Citizenship Request Packet Checklist below to complete your request.
+Please carefully read the information on this page and use the form below to complete your request.

 1. A copy of the death certificate of the person(s) named in the record.
 To request a marriage certificate, both parties named in the record must be deceased.
 The requestor must provide death certificates for both parties.

 2. Copies of the birth/baptismal/marriage certificates that prove that the requestor is a descendant of the person named in the record.
 To request a marriage certificate, provide proof of relationship to one of the persons named in the record.